sematext/docs/docs/events/index.md

 #### Events: What, Why, How?

-[SPM](http://sematext.com/spm/) can graph not only performance and [custom metrics](custom-metrics), but also events.
-Such events may represent what is happening with a server or cluster, with an application (e.g., application or server restarts, deployments, alerts...), etc, as well as any sort of other event data that you want to correlate to metrics in SPM.
-Events are graphed in timeseries charts and these charts can be shown next to all SPM metrics charts.
-This makes it possible to easily correlate events and metrics.
-In addition to showing events as timeseries charts, a detailed listing of events can be seen and, of course, events can have tags and priority, and can be searched and filtered.
+[Sematext Cloud](http://sematext.com/could/) can graph not only performance and [custom metrics](custom-metrics) or logs, but also events.
+Such events may represent what is happening with a server or cluster, with an application (e.g., application or server restarts, deployments, alerts...), etc, as well as any sort of other event data that you want to correlate to metrics or logs.
+Events are graphed in timeseries charts and these charts can be shown next to metrics or logs charts.
+This makes it possible to easily correlate events with metrics and/or logs.
+In addition to showing events as timeseries charts, a detailed listing of events can be seen and, of course, events can have tags, and can be searched and filtered.

 Events are also exposed via a REST API that let's you post, retrieve,